okanok/grom/README.md

 ## Contribute & Bugs

 Grom is open source so feel free to checkout (pun intended) [the repo](https://github.com/okanok/grom) to see the code, features being worked on and maybe even create a PR yourself!
-We also have an [issue board](https://github.com/okanok/grom/projects/1) to have a nice overview of the issues we have.
+We also have an [issue board](https://github.com/okanok/grom/projects/1) to have a nice overview of the issues we have and the ones being worked on.
 Bugs can also be reported in that GitHub project.